 - I am still dressed in the undeserved righteousness of Jesus.

 - I am still walking toward a destiny that no man can steal.

 - I am loved unconditionally by my Father though I suffer the arrows of another’s scorn.

 - I can rest in every single promise God has made to me.
 Not one has been taken back.

 - I am bathed in the favor of God and every spiritual enemy can see it.

 Though I may look at others today and see that their personal power is at its height, that their grain and their wine abound, I must know that it is fleeting.
-I must also ask the question, “At what cost are they enjoying their power?
-Whose favor is really upon them?”
-As our daughter, Jaime, said as we recalled our favorite childhood stories, “Let me be Cinderella who had it rough for a period of time.
-In the end, she inherited the kingdom.
-The entitled step sisters were nowhere to be found.”
-Indeed!
-Present circumstances mean nothing if they beg to nullify my awaiting glorification.
+Present circumstances mean nothing if they beg to nullify the awaiting glorification of God’s children.

 I consider all the reasons I might give up on You.
 None of them will stand.
 In Jesus’ name, Amen